 CSH Associate Faculty

-Johannes Jäger is a “natural philosopher”, originally trained as a Drosophila geneticist and mathematical modeller of biological regulatory systems.
-He was group leader at the CRG Barcelona, was a fellow of the Wissenschaftskolleg zu Berlin, is the former director of the Konrad Lorenz Institute for Evolution and Cognition Research (KLI) in Klosterneuburg, Austria, and a visiting scholar at the Center for Systems Biology Dresden.
-Currently, he is drifting between the Complexity Science Hub Vienna, and the Center for Research and Interdisciplinarity (CRI) in Paris.
+Johannes Jäger is an evolutionary systems biologist and philosopher, originally trained as a Drosophila geneticist and modeller of biological regulatory networks.
+He was a group leader at the CRG Barcelona, a fellow of the Wissenschaftskolleg zu Berlin, and the director of the Konrad Lorenz Institute for Evolution and Cognition Research (KLI) in Klosterneuburg, Austria.
+He is a recurrent guest lecturer in evolutionary system biology at the University of Vienna, and the D’Alembert Research Chair 2020/21 at the Institut d’Études Avancées (IEA) Paris.

 tarsal-less is expressed as a gap gene but has no gap gene phenotype in the moth midge Clogmia albipunctata.